arkanjoms/nexus-npm/README.md

 * Sonatype Nexus OSS with npm repository.
 * Valid user from Nexus.
 * Local machine authenticated with nexus.
-* User with permission to commit, push and commit in git repository.
+* User with permission to push and commit in git repository.

 #### Installation